benzittlau/git_mustaches/readme.md

 * Build against the github webhook API using ngrok
 * Build against the mustachify.me API, first in postman, then in sinatra

+# Disclaimer
+The purpose of this talk is *not* showing how to build a good API, and many shortcuts are taken in the sinatra API that is built to try and move quickly through integrating the other API's, and highlighting how to use Postman and NGROK to facilitate.

 ## Building an API endpoint in sinatra
 This is pretty quick and easy
 http://www.sinatrarb.com/